 There are plenty of cases where hikers or hillwalkers fail to inform their kin where they intend to venture, and if trouble rears its head, no one will be able to raise the alarm in good time or have an immediate inkling as to where you could be situated.
-If you’re venturing into the wilderness alone, especially, make sure to leave details of your trajectory with someone whom you can trust to call on you if you’re gone for too long.
+Especially if you’re venturing into the wilderness alone, make sure to leave details of your trajectory with someone who you can trust to call if you’re gone for too long.

 If moving in groups, the risks are lower but this precaution still very much applies.

 Before you head off, make sure you’ve made a sensible decision based on the weather forecasts and awareness of your level of experience.

 Throughout the UK, there are many incidents each year of amateur hillwalkers attempting to climb mountains with inappropriate clothing, equipment and a lack of skills and experience to make it to the top successfully.